bertreb/pimatic-tado-reloaded/README.md

   default: 120000
 toAutoTime: "Time in seconds to go back to auto, if mode is set to manual.
 If 0 timer is disabled"
   default: 0
-deviceId: "Tado id of the mobile device"
+deviceId: "Tado id of the mobile device.
+Configurable in the Tado mobile app"
 ```

 ### The available attributes